Data Integration Metrics

 oci_dataintegration (the Data Integration

-The Data Integration metrics help you measure the number of objects stored in your Data Integration instance, the number of bytes read from sources and number of failed task runs, if any.
+The Data Integration metrics help you measure the number of objects stored in your Data Integration instance, the number of bytes read in GB from the sources, and the number of task runs.

 The following terms help understand metrics: